When you launch the Afero Profile Editor, the Startup window appears:

 Open Existing Project.
 If you’ve previously saved any profiles, they will be shown as gray hexes holding the icon you assigned; e.g., the lamp, lock, running man, or water drop icons in the illustration above.
 If you haven’t assigned an icon yet, a question mark will display.
 Click an icon to open the associated project.

 Clone Existing Project.
-If you have a project you’d like to use as a starting point for a new project, first open the project you want to clone.
-With that project open, go to the operating system menu bar and select File > Clone Project.
+If you have a project you’d like to use as a starting point for another, first open the project you want to clone.
+Then go to the operating system menu bar and select File > Clone Project.
 The Clone Device Profile window opens; proceed as you would when creating a new project.

 Open/Import Local Project.
 Click this option to open any Afero project that was not saved by your local Profile Editor (typically this means another developer has shared a project with you by sending you a copy).